in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 This save-revert functionality can be implemented by using serialization in a language such as Java.

-The memento pattern is very useful implementing undo/redo operations.
+The memento pattern is very useful for implementing undo/redo operations.

 For example, if you are working on a text document in a word processor.
 If at a certain point, you decide to undo changes, you can see each undo until you reach a point where you are satisfied.
 You have now reverted to an earlier saved state of the document.